.Maintaining a nutritious diet.

 - Consulting and performing various core strengthening exercises taught by a physiotherapist also following good body postures, mobility, and lifting techniques can drastically decrease the risk as well as the enlargement of the bulge.

-- Following a simple diet.
+- Maintaining a nutritious diet.

-- In very rare cases, where the damage to the muscles is very minimal, you might not have to go under the knife by following the above tips, but in most cases, surgery will be necessary for a complete fix.
+- In very rare cases, where the damage to the muscles is very minimal, you might not have to go under the surgery by following the above tips, but in most cases, it will be necessary for a complete recovery.

 How long does it take for Diastasis Recti to close?